rahulkhengare/terraform-azurerm-webapp/README.md

 ## Usage

-Deploy a function app in consumption plan with git deployment enabled:
+Deploy a webapp with default settings:

 ```
 module "linuxwebapp" {